 - Be registered at McGill (both Canadian and international students);

-- There are many ways for international students to meet the work authorization requirement: through a study permit authorizing them to work, a work permit, or a work permit exemption.
+- There are several ways for international students to meet the work authorization requirement: through a study permit authorizing them to work, a separate work permit, or a work permit exemption.

 - Please watch this webpage for possible further clarifications for international students.

-- Agree to provide thank you letters to the relevant donors, if they are accepted for a SURA, following Faculty of Science guidelines and timelines.
+- Agree to provide thank you letters to the relevant donors, if accepted for a SURA, following Faculty of Science guidelines and timelines.

 - For the 'Pan-McGill' SURAs, there are also additional guidelines and requirements below.

 - For SURAs with professors in Microbiology & Immunology, preference will be given to students in Microbiology & Immunology.
 This is due to the terms of the endowment that supports these specific awards.